httpwg/http-extensions/draft-ietf-httpbis-priority.md

 In both cases, the set of priority parameters is encoded as a Structured Fields Dictionary ({{!STRUCTURED-FIELDS}}).

-This document defines the urgency(`u`) and incremental(`i`) parameters.
+This document defines the urgency(`u`) and incremental(`i`) parameters, which are mandatory to implement.
 When receiving an HTTP request that does not carry these priority parameters, a server SHOULD act as if their default values were specified.
-Note that handling of omitted parameters is different when processing an HTTP response; see
+Note that handling of omitted parameters is different when processing an HTTP response; see {{merging}}.
-{{merging}}.

 Unknown parameters, parameters with out-of-range values or values of unexpected types MUST be ignored.